Photobook Community Meta-list 2025

 Photobook Community List

-It is January 16, 21:30 (UTC+1), and I am pleased to show you the top 150 photobooks and zines of the moment on the Photobook Community List 2025.
-These are the books that received two or more mentions in the year-end lists of 2025, so far.
-Currently, the complete informal Community List comprises 546 photobooks, selected by 192 individuals and institutions who deemed them the most interesting, relevant, notable, exceptional, and/or favourite, but not necessarily the best books of the year.
-They were originally recommended on 70 unique lists worldwide.
+It is Feb 7, 01.15 (UTC+1), and I am pleased to show you the top 176 photobooks and zines of the moment on the Photobook Community List 2025.
+These are the books that received two or more mentions on the year-end lists of 2025 so far.
+Currently, the complete informal Community List comprises 590 photobooks, selected by 227 210? individuals and institutions who deemed them the most interesting, relevant, notable, exceptional, and/or favourite, but not necessarily the best books of the year.
+They were originally recommended on 79 unique lists worldwide.

 🔔 The list-makers and List of Lists are in this same document.
 Find them quickly by using Ctrl+F or by scrolling down a great list of books.
-The List of Lists (links to all individual lists) and List-makers will usually get an update as soon as I receive or find a new year-end list.
+The List of Lists (links to all individual lists) and List-makers are usually updated as soon as I receive or find a new year-end list.
 Possibly a few times a day.

-Chosen by 5 Robin Titchener, 13 Lucia De Stefani, 16 Blind, 28 Joe Dilworth, 38 Kalel Koven and Valentine Zeler, 40 Martin Amis, 41 Moira Gonzalez, 47 Ed Templeton, 49 Stephen Goldblatt, 50 Narrativa, 52 Brad Zellar, 57 Ted aka sixteensecondshappy, 60 Christophe Périgois
+Chosen by 5 Robin Titchener, 13 Lucia De Stefani, 16 Blind Magazine, 28 Joe Dilworth, 38 Kalel Koven and Valentine Zeler, 40 Martin Amis, 41 Moira Gonzalez, 47+76 Ed Templeton, 49 Stephen Goldblatt, 50 Narrativa, 52 Brad Zellar, 57 Ted aka sixteensecondshappy, 60 Christophe Périgois, 76 Mike Brodie, 76 Kristine Potter.

 8 selections